rajatdiptabiswas/tetris-pygame/README.md

 Another alternative would be to import the contents of the repository in a PyCharm project.
-The PyGame library can be installed in a virtual environment of PyCharm using the steps mentioned [here](https://www.jetbrains.com/help/pycharm/installing-uninstalling-and-upgrading-packages.html).
+The Pygame library can be installed in a virtual environment of PyCharm using the steps mentioned [here](https://www.jetbrains.com/help/pycharm/installing-uninstalling-and-upgrading-packages.html).

 ## Running the application